-Some of the toys that defined the time have crazy stories that surrounded them.
-Take, for example, shopping for a Cabbage Patch Kids Doll around Christmas 1983, which meant parents were putting their safety at risk, with the many riots that ensued, inspiring an HBO documentary.
-When it came to Teddy Ruxpin, by the time the toy company Worlds of Wonder realized what it had with its new talking bear, demand had skyrocketed to the point the company was leasing jets, filling them with the plush toys, and flying them stateside.
+Some of the toys that defined the time have crazy stories about them.
+Take, for example, shopping for a Cabbage Patch Kids doll around Christmas in 1983, which meant parents were putting their safety at risk with the many riots that ensued, which went to inspire an HBO documentary.
+When it came to Teddy Ruxpin, by the time the toy company Worlds of Wonder realized what it had with its new talking bear, demand had skyrocketed to the point the company was leasing jets to fill them with the plush toys and flying them stateside.

-Some ’80s toys started as American Greetings card series, including the Care Bears and Strawberry Shortcake, while competitor Hallmark kept pace with Rainbow Bright.
-Safety wasn’t necessarily paramount in the ’80s, as a number of these toys prompted trips to the hospital, but not a decline in popularity.
+Some ’80s toys started as American Greetings card series, including the Care Bears and Strawberry Shortcake, while its competitor Hallmark kept pace with Rainbow Bright.
+Safety wasn’t necessarily paramount in the ’80s, as a number of these toys resulted in trips to the hospital, but not a decline in popularity.

-Children of the 1980s, read on to find out Stacker’s list of 30 toys that defined the decade.
+Children of the 1980s, read on to see if any of your favorites made Stacker’s list of 30 toys that defined the decade.

-The 10 original Care Bears, which wear belly badges to denote their personalities, were intended to be American Greetings card characters in 1981 until they became plush, stuffed Parker Brothers dolls by 1983.
-Cheer, Bedtime, Birthday, Wish, Tender Heart, Good Luck, Love-a-lot, Friend, Funshine, and Grumpy Bears were turned into a television series by 1985, and by the late 1980s also starred in three major Canadian-American movies.
+The 10 original Care Bears, which wear belly badges to denote their personalities, were intended to be American Greetings card characters in 1981 until they became plush, stuffed Parker Brothers dolls in 1983.
+By 1985, Cheer Bear, Bedtime Bear, Birthday Bear, Wish Bear, Tenderheart Bear, Good Luck Bear, Love-A-Lot Bear, Friend Bear, Funshine Bear, and Grumpy Bear were all featured in an animated television series and, by the late 1980s, also starred in three major Canadian-American movies.
 Though relaunched a handful of times throughout the years with new names, books, and films, the soft and furry fad slowly faded by the turn of the century.

-Coin-operated arcade amusement took a severe hit when Atari released the first home-gaming console, which was created by the founders of the famous arcade game Pong.
-Atari 2600 came equipped with two joysticks, paddle controllers, a wood-panel printed console, and game cartridges, including "Space Invaders," "Pac Man," and "Asteroids" sold separately.
-The gaming system, with normal and hard difficulty settings, sold millions, making the three, red-lined Atari brand a staple in many ’80s living rooms.
+Coin-operated arcade amusement took a severe hit when Atari released the first home gaming console, which was created by the founders of the famous arcade game Pong.
+Atari 2600 came equipped with two joysticks, paddle controllers, a wood-panel printed console, and game cartridges, including “Space Invaders,” “Pac-Man,” and “Asteroids” sold separately.
+The gaming system, with normal and hard difficulty settings, sold millions, making the Atari brand a staple in many ’80s households.

 Strawberry Shortcake and her sweet-smelling, dessert-themed friends like Lemon Meringue and Blueberry Muffin were all the rage for little girls in the ’80s.
-An animated television series, Atari video game, and memorabilia including pajamas and bedding, accompanied the craze of tiny plastic figurines, which according to character artist Muriel Fahrion may have made a billion dollars in franchise profits.
-But the frumpy-hat and freckled Strawberry Shortcake was more than just a toy, with Fahrion sharing on the 40th anniversary of the doll that she’s heard playing with the character created an escape for some youth who had family struggles.
+An animated television series, Atari video game, and memorabilia including pajamas and bedding accompanied the craze of tiny plastic figurines, which, according to character artist Muriel Fahrion, may have made a billion dollars in franchise profits.
+But the freckled, frumpy hat-wearing Strawberry Shortcake was more than just a toy, with Fahrion sharing on the 40th anniversary of the doll that she’s heard playing with the character created an escape for some youth who had family struggles.

-The Pogo Ball is a Saturn-looking jumping device manufactured by Hasbro and cousin to the Pogo Stick, which is now an official extreme sport.
+The Pogo Ball is a Saturn-looking jumping device manufactured by Hasbro and the cousin of the Pogo Stick, the latter of which is now an official extreme sport.
 Unlike gaining gravity with a steel coil and footpads, the inflatable ball placed in the center of a sturdy plastic circle helped kids catch air in the ’80s.
-After the fad’s popularity began to deflate, the use of the toy remained, with physical-education teachers using it teach balance to students and adults using it as an exercise ball.
+After the fad’s popularity began to deflate, the use of the toy remained, with physical education teachers using it to teach balance to students and adults using it as an exercise ball.

-To capitalize on the success of George Lucas’ smash-hit "Star Wars," The Lego Group, which manufactures plastic toy bricks, created mini-figures with visor-less helmets and wheeled vehicles.
-It wasn’t until 1999 that the toy manufacturer would issue its first intellectual property license to "Star Wars," bringing Lego and Lucas together for real.
-The toy’s cultural impact remains today: Lego Star Wars sets were released in 2019 to commemorate the 20th anniversary of the collaboration.
+To capitalize on the success of George Lucas’ smash-hit “Star Wars,” The Lego Group, which manufactures plastic toy bricks, created minifigures with visor-less helmets and wheeled vehicles.
+It wasn’t until 1999 that the toy manufacturer would issue its first intellectual property license to “Star Wars,” bringing Lego and Lucas together for real—and the toy’s cultural impact remains even. to this day.